EB2 Green Card Priority Date

 Step #2: Petition for Alien Worker and/or Consular Processing for the Applicant (6 to 9 months standard processing time / 15 days for premium processing time)

-To qualify for an EB2 Green Card, applicants, along with the employer, must file a Form I-140 Immigrant Petition for Alien Workers.
+To qualify for an EB2 Green Card, applicants, along with the employer, must file a Form I-140 Immigrant Petition for Alien Workers, which establishes the EB2 priority date.
 As part of the application process, employers must be able to demonstrate a continuing ability to pay the offered wages to the immigrant as per the requirements from the Department of Labor and USCIS.
 The Applicant is required to submit relevant experience letters and educational documents as evidence that he/she is qualified to perform all of the duties for the offered position.
 Employers may use annual reports, federal income tax returns, and audited financial statements to demonstrate a continuing ability to pay the applicant’s annual wages.

 If six months is too long to wait for the approval of the Form I-140, applicants may want to consider opting for the premium processing service.
 Premium processing requires additional fees in return for shortening the Form I-140 petition processing time from six or more months to fifteen calendar days.